 Will the installation of the nbn service disrupt my pay TV service?

 No, it won’t.
-If you’re connecting to the nbn access network and also have a pay TV service (like Foxtel), your technician will use a splitter to distribute the single connection over two cables—one for your TV or set-top box and the other for the nbn connection box.
+If you’re connecting to the nbn access network and also have a pay TV service (like Foxtel), your technician will use a splitter to distribute the single connection over two cables—one for your TV or set-top box and the other for the nbn co box.

-To ensure full functionality of your pay TV services, we recommend connecting your TV or set-top box to your provider-supplied modem via Ethernet or Wi-Fi.
+To ensure full functionality of your pay TV services, we recommend connecting your TV or set-top box to your provider-supplied modem via Ethernet or wifi.
 Consult your pay TV provider if you require further assistance with this setup.

 Stars